 British buyers not deterred by Brexit

-As we look ahead to the French Property Exhibition at Olympia London on 16-17 September, we learn British buyers are continuing to pursue their dreams of owning a property in France despite Brexit, according to a new survey commissioned by BNP Paribas for its annual International Buyers report.
+As we look ahead to the French Property Exhibition at Wetherby on 19-20 May, we learn British buyers are continuing to pursue their dreams of owning a property in France despite Brexit, according to a survey commissioned by BNP Paribas for its annual International Buyers report.
 The survey of 1,111 UK residents who had plans before the referendum to buy a property in France was conducted between 5-19 April 2017 by Ipsos.

 British buyers also remain the top foreign investors in French property, accounting for 32% of non-resident transactions in 2016.
 While 28% of Brits who responded to the survey said that they had abandoned their plans to buy a home in France following the Brexit vote, most of them with property-buying projects already underway in 2017 have not been deterred, and 23% have actually accelerated their plans in order to buy before the UK leaves the EU.

 Of those surveyed, 52% were optimistic about the outcome of the UK/EU negotiations, while 51% of all projects to buy a primary residence in the eurozone were linked to Brexit.

 The survey showed that France also attracts the biggest property budgets from UK buyers, with 44% of respondents budgeting more than €300,000 for their purchase.
 For British buyers, the main reasons for buying a property in France remain the way of life and the climate, which are unaffected by Brexit.